 Dinosaur Isle is the showcase for Isle of Wight fossils, from the tiniest insects and shells right up to the largest dinosaur.
 Its education service has been running for many years, having previously resided at our old museum in Sandown.
 Moving to a new building a short distance away at Yaverland has meant we have been able to expand on the range of activities we offer, and to support a greater diversity audience.

-Our mission is “to be a national centre of excellence in the acquisition, conservation, display and interpretation of the Island’s dinosaurs and diverse geological heritage”.
+Our mission is “To be a national centre of excellence in the conservation, interpretation and acquisition of the Island’s dinosaurs and diverse geological heritage.” .
 In addition to formal education we encourage community learning through the provision of lectures, field trips and other activities for adults and families, youth and special interest groups.
 We can often work with partners to provide education projects related to the Island's geological and palaeontological heritage.
 If you wish to discuss a joint project please contact us.

 We provide a range of activities all year including talks and fossil handling sessions, unguided (and guided) visits and field trips; including visits to local coastal sites containing visible geology and fossils.
 Within the building we can often provide tailored activities, for example introductions to evolution (GCSE Biology), extinction, rocks and soils.A large Education Room is available for talks and learning activities.
 We cater for students from reception class (and pre-school) through to A-level.
 We can often support GCSE projects and A-level fieldwork.